Meadow Park, Gloucester: New Meadow Park Stadium

 Final conditions for access to the Football Stadia Improvement Fund were agreed in November 2019, with construction of the new stadium commencing on 6 January 2020.
 To safeguard the renovated stadium from flooding in the future, the building works included raising the surface level of the pitch, stands and clubhouse 3.5 metres from the level of the old Meadow Park.
-The first game at the new stadium was held in September 2020, and Gloucester City A.F.C. resumed playing their home games at Meadow Park in December 2020.
+The first game at the new stadium was held in September 2020, when Gloucester City's U18 team played Cirencester Town in The FA Youth Cup.
+The game was played behind closed doors due to ongoing government restrictions to tackle the spread of Covid-19.
+Gloucester City A.F.C. resumed playing their home games at Meadow Park in December 2020.